 Step 8: Allow Proper Drying Time

 Patience between coats is essential for achieving a professional finish.
 For water-based paint, wait at least 4-5 hours between coats.
 For oil-based paint, allow 24 hours of drying time between coats.
 Keep in mind that environmental factors, such as humidity and temperature, can affect drying times.
-“Related post: How long to wait between coats of paint.”
+See our related post on the ideal drying times between paint coats.

 For the smoothest possible finish, once the first coat is completely dry, lightly sand with very fine sandpaper (220 grit).
 Wipe away all dust with a tack cloth before applying the second coat.
-While this step is optional, it will help achieve a more professional result.
+This step is especially helpful for oil-based and high-gloss paints because it creates a smoother, more professional finish.

 Step 10: Apply the Second Coat